DonyaOS/Donya/README.md

 DonyaOS is a Operating System.
 A kind of Linux distribution built using package management system.
 Unlike a binary software distribution, the source code is compiled locally according to the user's preferences and is often optimized for the specific type of computer.

+**Join team by send a message at [this issue](https://github.com/DonyaOS/Donya/issues/4)**

 > This Linux distribution is not yet ready and complete and we need the help of others.
-(Please message if are you interested: [Max Base](https://github.com/basemax))

 ![Donya OS](demo.jpg)